CouncilofLorien/counciloflorien.github.io/docs/cards/E/earth-tremors.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Any company moving to or from an Under-deeps site faces an attack (cannot be canceled): Rock Fall-1 strike with 7 prowess against each character (weapons do not modify prowess against these strikes).
 In addition, cancels the effects of Into Dark Tunnels, Old Road, Great Road, and Bridge.
+Cannot be duplicated.
+> >
+> > {: .fs-3 }
-Cannot be duplicated. <br>_“...the earth shook, the plain heaved and cracked."_ ***---&#65279;LotRVI***
+> > _“...the earth shook, the plain heaved and cracked."_ ***---&#65279;LotRVI***
 >